 The actual killing happened around 10:30pm when the event should have been over.
 In fact I myself wasn’t even there because I already walked over to my favorite bar Ruby Room.

 I saw this coming and started leaving round 9:30 because over the last few months it got more and more ghetto.
 People were getting robbed while walking back to their cars just blocks away.
 Is there a way to stop this?
 Maybe patrols around the perimeter instead of just on Telegraph?
+It’s too bad if you have anything nice in Oakland the young black youth come out to rob people and in this case get in gun fights with each other.

 Since this death the size has been scaled way back.
 It is now down to between Grand and 27th when it had previously expanded all the way down to Broadway.
 The end time is now 9pm which is fine because it used to be the same way.